jgerstmayr/EXUDYN/README.rst

 =====================

 The code uses a \ **minimum set of abbreviations**\ ; however, the following abbreviation rules are used throughout:
-In general: DO NOT ABBREVIATE function, class or variable names: GetDataPointer() instead of GetPtr(); exception: cnt, i, j, k, x or v in cases where it is really clear (5-line member functions).
+In general: DO NOT ABBREVIATE function, class or variable names: GetDataPointer() instead of GetPtr(); exception: cnt, i, j, k, x or v in cases where it is really clear (short, 5-line member functions).

-Exceptions to the NO-ABBREVIATIONS-RULE:
+\ **Exceptions**\  to the NO-ABBREVIATIONS-RULE, see also \hyperref[sec:listOfAbbreviations]\underlineList of Abbreviations: %no section number!!!: theDoc.pdf

-+  ODE ... ordinary differential equations;
++  ODE
-+  ODE2 ... marks parts related to second order differential equations (SOS2, EvalF2 in HOTINT)
++  ODE2: marks parts related to second order differential equations (SOS2, EvalF2 in HOTINT)
-+  ODE1 ... marks parts related to first order differential equations (ES, EvalF in HOTINT)
++  ODE1: marks parts related to first order differential equations (ES, EvalF in HOTINT)
-+  AE ... algebraic equations (IS, EvalG in HOTINT); write 'AEcoordinates' for 'algebraicEquationsCoordinates'
++  AE; note: using the term 'AEcoordinates' for 'algebraicEquationsCoordinates'
 +  'C[...]' ...
 Computational, e.g. for ComputationalNode ==> use 'CNode'
-+  min, max ... minimum and maximum
++  min, max
++  abs, rel
++  trig
++  quad
++  RHS
++  LHS
++  EP
++  Rxyz: consecutive rotations around x, y and z-axis (Tait-Bryan rotations);
++  coeffs
++  pos
 +  write time derivatives with underscore: _t, _tt; example: Position_t, Position_tt, ...
 +  write space-wise derivatives ith underscore: _x, _xx, _y, ...
 +  if a scalar, write coordinate derivative with underscore: _q, _v (derivative w.r.t. velocity coordinates)